 Both Singapore and Kuala Lumpur have big, efficient, modern airports.
 It’s hard to make a judgement call on this one.
 Singapore’s Changi airport is closer to the city (about 20kms from the central business district) and the subway system makes it a snap to get to.
 KLIA (Kuala Lumpur International Airport) is much further from the city centre (almost 60kms) so you need to factor in a lot more time to reach the airport.
 If you’re flying on a budget airline you’ll also need to go through the low cost carrier terminal (LCCT) which is quite far from KLIA and rather crusty.

 Both Singapore and Kuala Lumpur have some world class hotels but you’ll pay through the nose for accommodation in Singapore while Kuala Lumpur is one of the most affordable places in the world to stay in 4 or 5-star luxury.
 We just stayed at the Shangri-La in Kuala Lumpur for US$200 a night…. the Shangri-La in Singapore is more like $450 a night.
 If your looking for guesthouse and hostels, Kuala Lumpur is definitely a better choice.
 If you do plan on staying in Singapore have a look at my tips on how to save money on hotel in Singapore.
+See my recommendations below on where to stay in both Kuala Lumpur and Singapore.

 Win: Kuala Lumpur